 It is essentially a framework that provides a comprehensive approach to managing the sales process end-to-end, from the very early stages of qualifying a lead to all the way to closing.

-The methodology introduces a scientific approach to sales, in which every single prospect, lead, and customer is viewed as an individual experiment that should be analyzed in great detail.
+The sales qualification methodology introduces a scientific approach to sales, in which every single prospect, lead, and customer is viewed as an individual experiment that should be analyzed in great detail.

 The purpose of MEDDIC is increasing your team's success rates by creating a very clear, concise, and data-driven sales journey & process that minimizes deal slippage by covering all bases.